Can I drive a car after using CBD oil?

 Key takeaways

-• Driving under the influence of substances with higher THC levels could lead to legal consequences.
+• Driving with products that contain higher levels of THC may lead to legal consequences.

-• Always assess how CBD affects you personally before driving, especially if you feel drowsy or less alert.
+• Always check how you feel before driving, particularly if you notice drowsiness or reduced alertness.

 CBD and driving safety